Fatzmoataz/getting-and-cleaning-data-project/CodeBook.md

 ## Description of the tidy data

-The tidy data stored in “tidy_data.txt” contains 68 variables and 180 measurements.
+The tidy data stored in ''tidy_data.txt'' contains 68 variables and 180 measurements.
 The variables are as follows:

 - Activity : Activity performed by the volunteer
 - Subject_id : Identity of the volunteer (integer)